sourcefuse/terraform-aws-arc-eks/docs/module-usage-guide/README.md

 Ensure that the AWS credentials used to execute Terraform have the necessary permissions to create, list and modify:

 - EKS cluster
-- EKS node groups, EC2 AMIs, Launch templates
+- EKS node groups, EC2 AMIs
 - EKS Fargate profile
 - Security Groups and Security Group rules
 - Cloudwatch Log groups